 Bit 272 of Message Type 10 is the Integrity Status Flag (ISF).
 A "0" in bit position 272 indicates that the conveying signal is provided with the legacy level of integrity assurance.
 That is, the probability that the instantaneous URE of the conveying signal exceeds 4.42 times the current broadcast IAURA value, for more than 5.2 seconds, without an accompanying alert, is less than 1E-5 per hour.
 A "1" in bit-position 272 indicates that the conveying signal is provided with an enhanced level of integrity assurance.
-That is, the probability that the instantaneous URE of the conveying signal is provided with an enhanced level of integrity assurance.

-conveying signal exceeds 5.73 times the current broadcast IAURA value, for more than 5.2 seconds, without an accompanying alert, is less than 1E-8 per hour.
+That is, the probability that the instantaneous URE of the conveying signal exceeds 5.73 times the current broadcast IAURA value, for more than 5.2 seconds, without an accompanying alert, is less than 1E-8 per hour.
 The probabilities associated with the nominal and lower bound values of the current broadcast URAED index, URANED indexes, and related URA values are not defined.